Walls and asymptotics for Bridgeland stability conditions on 3-folds: The differential geometry of surface walls

-If $\Upsilon_{u,v,s}$ has a single component then there must be a minimum between the maxima and so it crosses $\Xi_{u,v}$ at that point.
-If there are two components then the geometry does not require there to be a minimum.
+If $\Upsilon_{u,v,s}$ has a single component, then there must be a minimum between the maxima, and so it crosses $\Xi_{u,v}$ at that point.
+If there are two components, then the geometry does not require there to be a minimum.
 But then there are three vertical components of $\Delta_{31}=0$.
-The middle one intersects the inner component at its maximum and then it must intersect the other component at a minimum (by Proposition \ref{horizontal wall}) which must be on $\Xi_{u,v}$.
+The middle one intersects the inner component at its maximum, and then it must intersect the other component at a minimum (by Proposition~\ref{horizontal wall}) which must be on $\Xi_{u,v}$.

-In the last case, the outer component is either unbounded and the minimum occurs on $\Theta_v$ or if it is bounded there is a further maximum which must be on $\Gamma^{\pm}_{v.1/3}$ and so the wall again crosses $\Theta_v$.
-The shape is illustrated in Figure \ref{line-fig-2}. \end{proof}
+In the last case, either the outer component is unbounded and the minimum occurs on $\Theta_v$, or it is bounded and there is a further maximum which must be on $\Gamma^{\pm}_{v,1/3}$, and so the wall again crosses $\Theta_v$.
+The shape is illustrated in Figure~\ref{line-fig-2}. \end{proof}